stuffy-the-dragon/techradar/README.md

 It is a powerful talking point, but I need it to be customised for particular circumstances.

-This Technology Radar has pretty simple functionality, uses json data source and renders SVG within html.
+This Technology Radar has pretty simple functionality, uses excel spreadsheet and renders SVG within html.

-The data currently is provided in a radial format.
-I chose this and SVG, for the scalable properties.
-In practice, a table based structure, that automatically lays out the points could be more useful.

-Eg. {name:'Cool Tech', r:50, t:30}
-Appears in the Top Right Quadrant, in the inner most "Adopt" Sector.

-Eg. {name:'Bright Shiny Toy 5', r:390, t:30}
-Appears in the Top Right Quadrant, in the outer most "Hold" Sector.

-Appears in the Lower Left Quadrant, in the second "Trial" Sector.

-Where r = radius, and t = theta; the degrees in radians. with 0/360 degrees being the typical right hand x line rotating in an anti-clockwise direction.
+A sample spreadsheet is provided.
+The blips are automatically layed out accoriding to their stage and quadrant.
+Some more options can be changed in the radarData.js file.
+If the quadrant or stage names are changed in the spreadsheet they should also be updated in the radarData.js file.

+Internally polar coordinates are used to position the blips with 0 degrees starting in the east position.

 See http://en.wikipedia.org/wiki/Polar_coordinates for more details.